chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 print("\(view)") //TupleView<(Text, Rectangle, ...)>
 ```
-The result would be a TupleView wrapping all the views you list in **content**.
+The result would be a TupleView wrapping all the views listed in **content**.

 #### Apply result builder when defining functions and closures
 Note that the **content** is a closure, it means the attribute @ViewBuilder can also apply to functions: